Day 1: Reykjavik, Iceland

 Travel Mishap: #1 – Ace Car Rental

-And then life knocked on the door and said “let’s stir the pot”.
-The games began at Ace Car Rental’s office.
+But then life knocked on the door and said “let’s stir the pot”.
+The trouble began at Ace Car Rental’s office.
 While checking in we learned that as of a couple weeks ago, they no longer take AMEX.
-This was not posted on Expedia, the site we reserved on, or on Ace’s site.
+This was not posted on Expedia, the site we reserved on, or on Ace’s website.
 Later on the phone with Expedia, who called Ace for clarification, the Ace phone rep insisted we could pay with AMEX.
 Not the case as was evident in our and a few other disgruntled patrons experience.
 Usually when businesses don’t accept golden plastic there’s no problem switching to Mastercard or Visa.
 However, we had booked with AMEX to use its insurance and avoid unnecessarily high rental prices.

 The Ace employees were less than helpful, repeating that they didn’t care (to help) either way or what we did.
 Peculiar method of assisting the customer, I thought.
 Having worked a fair bit in customer service, you try anything you can to provide solutions and remedy situations.
 Not at Ace Rental!
 They did, however, pitch us their insurance, which would effectively double the cost of our car.
 “Heck no”, we responded.
 We asked to use their company phone to call Expedia.
 Unfortunately it was their only phone and the one customers use for emergencies.
-Reluctantly they lent it to us, with exasperated looks and motions to hurry up.
+Reluctantly they lent it to us, exasperated and motioning us to hurry up.
 Expedia’s customer service wasn’t much better and a few hours later we gave up and turned to a neighbouring rental company that accepted AMEX.
 In the end, we ended up paying $200 more than what we had booked for online, with no action from Expedia or Ace for the inconvenience (we missed our tour in Reykjavik).
 The car is now manual (thank you USIT!) but we have internet which is a plus.

 Travel Mishap: #2 – Parking Ticket